SivannaKing/ArrhythmiaDetection/README.md

 # ArrhythmiaDetection
 ## 1 Project Description
-This project aims to achieve arrhymia detection.
+This project aims to design an ASIC for arrhymia detection.
+So we design a CNN first and quantize it(Main Part).
+Fianlly, we will load low-precision weights into weight_buffer in ASIC.

 * Dataset : MIT-BIH
 * Training Tools : tensorflow; keras;